 Snoozing your alarm could have health benefits, study says

-(CNN) - Don’t feel bad if you sleep past your first alarm in the morning, a new study says hitting snooze alarm can be beneficial.
+(CNN) - Don’t feel bad if you sleep past your first alarm in the morning, a new study says hitting snooze on your alarm can be beneficial.

 A new report published in the Journal of Sleep Research Wednesday found that briefly snoozing can be healthier compared to waking up after the first alarm goes off.